Param-Harrison/kidzode/public/courses/pixel-heroes/rps_player.md

 # Player Makes a Choice

-Great, Game AI Creator!
-The computer can choose!
-But a game needs TWO players!
-Can you let the player choose too?

-## 🎯 Today's Mission
 Let both the player AND computer make choices!

-## 📚 Before You Start
-You know how to make the computer choose randomly.

-## Let's Do It!
+## What to Do
-1. Read the code - both players choose!
-2. Press the green **Run** button
+1. Press Run
-3. Type "rock", "paper", or "scissors"!
+2. Type "rock", "paper", or "scissors"!

 ```python
 import random